Capitalisk/capitalisk-website/src/pages/whitepaper.md

 ![Multi-chain architecture](/img/multi-chain-architecture-medium.png)

-Nodes in the Lisk network form a sparse but fully-connected graph within which each node has a limited partial view of the network.
+Nodes in the Lisk network form a sparse graph within which each node has a limited partial view of the network.
 This ensures that the network can scale indefinitely relative to the total number of nodes.
 The network topology is unstructured (non-deterministic) and involves frequent peer shuffling - This makes it essentially impossible to analyze the network topology, particularly as the network gets bigger over time.

 ### 2.14 P2P module-to-module routing